| |

 I have not tried this as a low-sugar recipe, but I would think, and I may try it soon, that you could simply substitute the sugar for Swerve Confectioner’s.
 As far as the peanut butter goes, you can use a lower-sugar peanut butter.

-2. Next, remove it from the heat and add in the cocoa, vanilla, and peanut butter until smooth.
+2. Remove the mixture from heat before adding the cocoa, vanilla, and peanut butter to prevent scorching.

 Becky’s Chocolate Oatmeal Cookies